Learning Bilinear Models of Actuated Koopman Generators from Partially-Observed Trajectories: Conclusion

 We demonstrated the EM-based learning technique and the performance of the resulting models on several examples, in which we use the models to make forecasts, estimate Koopman eigenfunctions, and implement model predictive control (MPC).
 Our first example demonstrates that the technique is capable of learning the dynamics of a system whose evolution is described in a finite-dimensional Koopman-invariant subspace.
 Using the Duffing equation in our second example, we show how the method can be used to estimate Koopman eigenfunctions without relying on a dictionary or other parametric families of functions like neural networks.
 Finally, our fluidic pinball example demonstrates that the technique can be applied to forecast and control large-scale systems with partial observations.
 Moreover, this example illustrates how we may treat parameters such as the Reynolds number as additional inputs in our framework.

 Our analysis of the Duffing equation suggests several avenues for future work.
 In this case, there is a finite-dimensional Koopman-invariant subspace, but an infinite number of Koopman eigenfunctions are needed to exactly reconstruct the system's output as a linear combination.
 This leads to inaccuracies because the model formulation demands that the latent space is both Koopman-invariant and rich enough to linearly reconstruct the observations.
-Performance could likely be improved by learning the parameters of a hidden Markov model where the observations are nonlinearly reconstructed via a neural network.
-Another approach might leverage a model constructed via implicit time discretization.
+Our analysis after \cref{thm:maximization_step} and preliminary experiments suggest that the data requirements for the method grow rapidly with the model dimension.
+We have suggested some ways to mitigate these issues via regularization, but more work is needed to elucidate the connections between the model dimension, data requirements, accuracy, and computational complexity of our proposed method.
+Performance can likely also be improved by learning the parameters of a hidden Markov model where the observations are nonlinearly reconstructed via a neural network.
+Another approach might leverage a model constructed via more accurate linear multistep methods employing implicit time discretization.

 Our code implementing the EM algorithm for approximating Koopman generators is written in Python and is available at \url{https://github.com/samotto1/KoopmanGeneratorEM}.